antononcube/Raku-Clipboard/README-work.md

 ## Synonyms

-Here are the synonyms of the clipboard subs:
+Here are the synonyms of the primary, default clipboard subs `copy-to-clipboard` and `paste`:

 ```perl6
 use Clipboard :DEFAULT;      # copy-to-clipboard, paste